 - Support.
 Ask friends and family to like and share your YouTube channel for that initial career boost.
 It will also help if you ask some friends to commit to being your cameraman, editor, or producer to relieve some pressure for you to concentrate effort into building up your new YouTube channel.

 Starting a YouTube channel can be done with a few easy steps.
-Here’s an in-depth guide in setting up a YouTube channel:
+Here’s steps to set up your youtube channel:

 - Go to YouTube.com and create a Channel through a Google account.